mmoussa-personal/hashicorp-moussa/git-commands-understand.md

 Use the `git pull` to both fetch commits from a remote branch and merge them into a local branch.
 Use this command if you do not need first to verify the commits on the remote branch.

-Use this command on a regular basis to make sure your local branch up to date.
+Use this command on a regular basis to make sure your local branch is up to date.

 ## About git merge